AlecM33/Werewolf/README.md

 <img alt="Werewolf" src="/assets/images/roles-small/wolf_logo.png" />

+This is the code currently running at <a href="https://play-werewolf.herokuapp.com">https://play-werewolf.herokuapp.com</a>

 An online multiplayer version of the social deception game Werewolf.

 This is a Javascript application running on a node express server.
 I am using the socket.io package as a wrapper for Javascript Websocket.
 This was built from scratch as a learning project.